Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

 \subsection{The Structure of the Work}

 In \S\ref{sec:fokkerplanck} we will recall (without proofs) known facts about Fokker-Planck equations of the form \eqref{eq:fokkerplanck}. \S\ref{sec:generalfisher} will be devoted to the generalised Fisher information, defined in \eqref{eq:generalisedfisher}, and the study of its long time behaviour by means of the entropy method.
 In \S\ref{sec:hyper_hypo} we shall study the regularisation properties of the Fokker-Planck equation and the relationship between different $p-$generalised Fisher informations, which we will then use in \S\ref{sec:convergence} to show a variant of our main theorem for the $p-$Fisher information.
 This result will allow us to prove our main theorem in the short section \S\ref{sec:convergence_entropy}.
 In \S\ref{sec:finalremarks} we will conclude our study with a few remarks.
-Several proofs that we have decided to postpone to keep the flow of the paper will appear in Appendices \ref{app:a} and \ref{app:b}.
+A discussion about the decay properties of the generalised Fisher information in additional Fokker-Planck systems will appear in Appendix \ref{app:a} and several proofs that we have decided to postpone to keep the flow of the paper will appear in Appendix \ref{app:b}.